teracyhq-incubator/teracy-dev-k8s/docs/cert-manager.md

 # Cert Manager

-[cert-manager][] is used for automatically provisioning and managing TLS certificates in Kubernetes.
+[cert-manager][] is used for provisioning and managing TLS certificates in Kubernetes automatically.

 ## Enable cert-manager